mnkrana/record-audio/README.md

 # record-audio
-to record audio from cli
+To record audio from cli

 To record